-Under Title I, all units of general local government are eligible to apply for CDBG financial assistance with the exception of the eleven large cities and six urban counties that participate in the CDBG Entitlement program and receive CDBG funds directly from HUD.
+Under Title I, all units of general local government are eligible to apply for CDBG financial assistance with the exception of the eleven large cities and seven urban counties that participate in the CDBG Entitlement program and receive CDBG funds directly from HUD.
 The ineligible cities include: Aiken, Anderson, Charleston, Columbia, Florence, Greenville, Hilton Head Island, Rock Hill, Spartanburg, Summerville and Sumter.
-The HUD designated urban counties of Charleston and Greenville as well as the unincorporated areas of the following counties are also not eligible: Horry, Lexington, Richland, and Spartanburg.
-Some of the municipalities within these counties may be included in the HUD entitlement designation and some may not.
-For an eligibility determination, please contact the urban county or the state.
+The HUD designated urban counties are Charleston, Greenville, Spartanburg, Horry, Lexington and Richland.
+Unincorporated areas of the designated urban counties, and any municipalities within the county that choose to participate with the county, are also not eligible.
+As of December 2019, ineligible municipalities include all in Greenville County, most in Charleston County, and Myrtle Beach in Horry County.
+However, municipalities located within an urban county should contact the urban county or the State for an eligibility determination.